Hollywood Strikes Back Against Illegal Streaming Kodi Add-ons - Slashdot

 Re: (Score:2)

+it may have gained popularity because of the addons but it's not without merit without them

+oh no my 24/7 rick and morty stream wont work this software a shit

-Make a movie about it (Score:2)
+Make a movie about it (Score:1)

 Re: (Score:1)